 Valley Forge National Park Trail is a 1.2 mile moderately trafficked loop trail located near Phoenixville, Pennsylvania that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until November.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from February until November.

 Very informative and serene trail.
 Good for people who like history.